“We ride, then we have tea and cake, and it’s all free!”

 Any other acts of kindness?

-“In January we’re starting workshop days at Gisburn and the idea behind it is to teach women about their bikes.”
+“We’re starting workshop days at Gisburn and the idea behind it is to teach women about their bikes.”
 The programme they are planning will run something like this: three hours teaching, some basic repairs, lunch, and then some skills training and a ride.